Systematic analysis of single heavy baryons $\Lambda_{Q}$, $\Sigma_{Q}$ and $\Omega_{Q}$

 The paper is organized as follows.
-In Section II, we present the the GI relativized quark model of heavy baryons based on the method of infinitesimally-shifted Gaussian basis functions.
-With this method, we systematically investigate the mass spectra of single heavy baryons $\Lambda_{Q}$, $\Sigma_{Q}$ and $\Omega_{Q}$.
+In Section II, we present the the relativized quark model of heavy baryons based on the method of ISG basis functions.
+With this method, we systematically investigate the mass spectra and root mean square radius of single heavy baryons $\Lambda_{Q}$, $\Sigma_{Q}$ and $\Omega_{Q}$.
 In Sec III the heavy baryon Regge trajectories in the ($J$, $M^{2}$) plane are constructed with the predicted mass spectra, and slopes, intercepts of parent and daughter trajectories are also obtained by linear fitting.
-In Sec IV, the strong decay behaviors of the $S$-wave, $P$-wave and some $D$-wave heavy baryon states are studied by $^{3}P_{0}$ model.
-And Sec V is reserved for our conclusions.
+And Sec IV is reserved for our conclusions.